SAIL Amsterdam 2025 is here!

 • Most canal cruises do not allow large luggage due to limited space, but small bags and personal items are generally permitted.
 If you have larger luggage, storing it at your hotel or nearby luggage storage facilities is best.

 • Opt for a cruise combo to save time and money.
-These cruises also allow the flexibility to go on the cruise any time on the same day, with many cruise agencies offering an open ticket or a time slot allotted on a first come first serve basis.
+These cruises also allow the flexibility to go on the cruise any time on the same day, with many cruise agencies offering an open ticket or a time slot allotted on a first-come, first-served basis.

 Frequently Asked Questions about Amsterdam Canal Cruise tickets